 The fourth issue is Disaggregation.
 There are naturally many times when aggregate data on China should be used, for instance in some macro-economic analysis.
-However, in other cases it can be highly misleading to look at an average, since the People's Republic of China provides examples of vast regional differences, and while resembling an LDC in some parts of the West of China, is an NIC or NIE along parts of the Eastern and Southern seaboard.
+However, in other cases it can be highly misleading to look at an average, since the People's Republic of China provides examples of vast regional differences, and while resembling an LDC in some parts of the West of China, is an NIC or NIE along parts of the Eastern and Southern seaboard, or in and around great cities such as Tianjin.
 Moreover, there are certain industries, which are of global stature, which has to be taken into account in the analysis of some international trade questions.
 As a multi-tier economy, China is inevitably more complex to define than smaller economies.